shpaw415/bunext/README.md

 ## Set Head meta data

 - set _path_ to the wanted route or \* for every routes
-- will be revalidate on build time ( can be dynamic )
+- will be revalidate on build time

 ```Javascript XML
 // /index.tsx